Software Requirements Specifications (SRS)

 � Each requirement is traceable to its parent.
 You can always trace a child to a parent and vise versa.

-� Each requirement can be verified for completeness because because, based on the children, you can verify whether the parent is complete.
+because, based on the children, you can verify whether the parent is

 Create a hierarchy for your ATM system.